Treating Insect Stings

 Immunotherapy for venom allergies

 Shots are generally given once or twice a week for 6 to 8 months.
 As immunity increases, shots are given weeks apart.
-Once a maintenance dose is reached, shots can be given every few weeks.3
+Once a maintenance dose is reached, venom immunotherapy shots can be given every 4-8 weeks and are determined by the allergist.3

 This maintenance phase may last for 3 to 5 years.
-Eventually, it reduces the risk the person will have a severe reaction if stung again.
-Sometimes a person’s allergic reaction disappears for years.3
+Venom immunotherapy reduces the risk the person will have a severe reaction if stung again.
+Sometimes a person’s allergic reaction disappears for years.
+However, some people allergic to venom may need to be on life-long therapy.3